 xim = Pim + within*high*z, for high distortions

 In the equation above, Pim denotes the value of prototype i on dimension m, and xim denotes the value of a statistical distortion generated from prototype i on dimension m. within is a free parameter that primarily determines the degree of within-category dissimilarity, or how dissimilar the patterns are from one another in the same category.
 The parameters low, medium and high specify the magnitude of low, medium and high distortion levels.
-Without the loss of generality, we set the between-category scaling parameter between to be fixed at 2, while allowing the parameters within and c to be freely estimated.

 We fitted two versions of the exemplar models: the baseline version where the distortion-level parameters were constrained to take the same values as the average dot-distance movements according to the Posner-Keele statistical-distortion algorithm (low = 1.20, medium = 2.80, and high= 4.60), and the free-distance version where the distortion-level parameters were freely estimated.
 In the free-distance version, the parameter within is omitted since it cannot be estimated separately from the distortion-level parameters.
 Of course, to create a new distortion, a new random z score is sampled along each individual dimension.